-Dissociative drugs ae also referred to as dissociative anesthetics because they cause anesthesia by causing the brain to dissociate.
+This kind of drugs are also referred to as dissociative anesthetics because they cause anesthesia by causing the brain to dissociate.
 They are related to sedatives and hallucinogens, but are not the same thing as these drugs.
 They act on the brain to create a sensation of disconnection to the world and a dream-like state.

-One of the more popular dissociative drugs (and the oldest of this class of drugs) is called salvia divinorum.
+One of the more popular drugs of this class is called salvia divinorum.
 This is a plant substance in which the users generally get the effect of the drug by chewing the leaves, smoking the leaves, or by holding the leaves of the plant beneath the tongue.

 There are several dissociative drugs, some of which are legal while some are considered an illicit drug.
 These include the following: